thomas-melville/myNotes/General/Career_Development/postgres.md

 It's SQL based, the syntax is very similar to what I'm used to in MYSQL

 I'm sure there's some fancy stuff it can do but I'll leave that until I need it.

+## Data types

+String
+Integer
+Date Time
+and many more ...